mirzausman371/Test-Task/src/pages/docs/v1/03-advanced-topics/05-math.md

 tags: advanced-topics, documentation
 ---

 This section will be expanded in the future.
-In the mean time, the [Kwikswap whitepaper](https://kwikswap.org/whitepaper.pdf) has most relevant math for Kwikswap.
+In the mean time, the [Brainaut whitepaper](https://brainaut.net#) has most relevant math for Brainaut.